boantp/go-mysql-crud-microservice/README.md

 ### Prerequisites

-First you need to prepare the database at you server
+First you need to prepare the database at you server and change the connection in folder config/db.go

 #  create database
 ```